 - Oil free

-If you have oily skin, consider the Matte Hydrator.
+If you have oily skin, consider the SH+ Matte Hydrating Serum.
 It breaks the vicious cycle (clogged pores -> more oil production -> more clogged pores) by properly hydrating your skin.

 5. Follow instructions/directions